eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

    - After following the 4th step, wait for the IP address of the server to be provided in the Telegram group.
    - Open the Minecraft launcher, select the Forge profile where your mods are installed, and press play.
    - Once the game is loaded, go to multiplayer and connect directly using the IP address.

+6. **Optional: xaeroworldmap reset fix**
+   - Press Win + R and type %appdata%
+   - Go to .minecraft folder and create and go to folder called config.
+   - Find the file called xaeroworldmap.txt and open it with a text editor
+   - Modify the line differentiateByServerAddress:true to differentiateByServerAddress:false
+   - Save the file.
+Now it will not reset when AriA changes its IP address.

 Happy gaming! 🚀